nus-cs2113-AY2223S1/ip/docs/README.md

 Expected outcome:

-It should shows the task type('D' for Deadline), the completion status, the due time and the description
+It should show the task type ('D' for Deadline), the completion status, the due time and the description

 ```
     ____________________________________________________________